-84. Except for Option 7, the majority of questionnaire responses were in support of the option in question being implemented.
+- 93. Except for Option 7, the majority of questionnaire responses were in support of the option in question being implemented. - 94.
+Option 1 can be implemented separately through a variation notice to the relevant TROs.
+An officer decision on the consultation responses and proposed implementation of Option 1 was made by the Director for Highways and Transport on 2 January 2018.
+The TRO variation notice is planned to be published in early January 2018 with the revised charges being implemented on 1 February 2018.

-- 85. Option 1 can be implemented separately through a variation notice to the relevant TROs.
-An officer decision on the consultation responses and proposed implementation of Option 1 was made by the Director for Highways and Transport on 2 January 2018. - 86.
-With regard to Option 8, it is considered that none of the alternative funding proposals suggested could realistically replace the income uplift forecast under Options 2 to 7. - 87.
-Given the results of the consultation, it is proposed that Options 2 to 6 are implemented via an amendment to the existing TROs (which includes a statutory consultation period).
-The outcome of the TRO amendment process would be subject to a cabinet member decision.
+- 95. With regard to Option 8, it is considered that none of the alternative funding proposals suggested could realistically replace the income uplift forecast under Options 1 to 7. - 96.
+Given the results of the consultation, it is proposed that, subject to consideration by the Corporate Leadership Team and Cabinet Liaison, and the decision of Cabinet at its meeting on 30 January 2018, Options 2 to 6 are implemented via an amendment to the existing TROs (which includes a statutory consultation period).
+The outcome of the TRO amendment process would be subject to a Cabinet Member decision.